Chester Rogers

 Chester Rogers (born January 12, 1994) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Grambling State Tigers and signed with the Indianapolis Colts as an undrafted free agent in 2016.

 Acting career

 Chester Rogers started acting when he was 10 years old with the stage name of Tre Rogers.
 His first movie, Constellation was filmed in his hometown of Huntsville, Alabama, where he played a younger version of the character played by actor Billy Dee Williams.
 Afterwards, Chester and his mom decided to pursue acting, and move out to California for four years.
 During that time, he also was in Madea's Family Reunion, Re-Animated on Cartoon Network, and Dirty with Cuba Gooding Jr. He was also originally cast in both Everybody Hates Chris and House of Payne, before the parts were recast after changes were made to the shows.
 He then put acting on hold to go to Grambling State to pursue football.

 College career

 Rogers attended and played college football at Grambling State University from 2012 to 2015.
+He finished his college career with totals of 153 receptions for 2,232 yards and 15 touchdowns.